-Dr Patricia Dickson and her collaborators at The Lundquist Institute (formerly LA BioMed) developed the potential treatment, which is said to show promise in a Type D animal model.
-In 2018, the team received a grant from the National Institutes of Health (NIH), USA, to make large quantities of the enzyme and test its safety.
-If results are positive, funding and approval for a clinical trial will be sought.
+Dr Patricia Dickson and her collaborators at The Lundquist Institute (formerly LA BioMed) developed the potential treatment, which shows promise in a Type D animal model.
+In 2018, the team received a grant from the National Institutes of Health (NIH), USA, to make large quantities of the enzyme and test its safety in animal models.